eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Longest Palindromic Subsequence(Algorithm* and implementation**).
 Remember the best implementation.
 It is better than iterating l and i since the latter is hard to optimize space usage from O(n^2) to O(n).
   - [Lintcode] Coins In Line III(Algorithms**).
   - [Lintcode] Scramble String(Algorithm*).
 If there are multiple sequences, using l as a dimension might help reduce the total number of dimensions.
+  - [Leetcode] Burst Balloons(Algorithm**).
+If iterating l in the outer loop, ususally it is very hard to optimize the space usage.
 * [Lintcode] Maximum Subarray II(Algorithm*).
 Assuming that none of the subarray can be empty.
 Need to master the two-passes solution.
 * [Lintcode] Maximum Subarray III(Algorithm**).
 * Find the number of subsets that have sum equals to s(elements and s are positive):